 - If needed, filter tweets according to selected criteria.

 - Click on the word cloud icon to create a word cloud like the following:

 - To make your word cloud display only the most relevant words, you can transfer less important words into a stop list to exclude them.
-The easiest way to do this is to click on the button on the Word frequencies button at the bottom of the window to display the list of all the words that appear.
+The easiest way to do this is to click on the Word frequencies icon it the menu tab Home to display the list of all the words that appear.

 - The word frequency list is sorted in descending order.
 To transfer a word to the stop list, double-click the green icon in the first column.
 The green icon then changes to a stop symbol.
 Alternatively, select one or more lines with the mouse, and then click the Add to stop list symbol in the toolbar.

 - Click the circular arrow in the toolbar to Refresh and apply stop list.
 The word cloud and word frequency list will then be regenerated, taking into account your new stop list.

 The filters for the tweets allow you to create and compare word clouds between different groups of authors.

 You can also create frequency tables and charts from the tweets under specific filters.
 Information on the reach of tweets (their followers) as well as their publication times and weekdays are added:

 - Filter your tweets according to specified criteria.

 - Click Statistics in the manu tab to request a frequency analysis.